Last Updated and Effective as of: March 14, 2019

-Identity Data, which includes name, job title, employer and other similar identifiers.
+- Identity Data, which includes name, job title, employer and other similar identifiers; and

-Additionally, we may also collect certain others types of information that, along with Identity Data and Contact Data, may be considered and specifically named “personal data” in certain jurisdictions, including the European Union (“EU”), such as:
+We may also collect certain other types of information that, along with Identity Data and Contact Data, may be considered and specifically named “personal data” in certain jurisdictions, including the European Union (“EU”), such as:

-Transaction Documents Data, which includes documents that are drafted and stored on-platform in order to gain insight into the private transaction market.
+- Transaction Data, which includes anonymized information from documents stored on, or other information submitted or uploaded to, the dealWIP platform in order to facilitate transactions and to gain insight into the private transaction market.

 IF YOU ARE SITUATED IN THE EU, PLEASE SEE THE SECTION “ADDITIONAL EU DISCLOSURES” THAT PERTAIN TO OUR COLLECTION, USE AND DISCLOSURE OF YOUR PERSONAL DATA AND ADDITIONAL RIGHTS YOU HAVE UNDER APPLICABLE LAW.

 We use different methods to collect data from and about you including through:

 Direct interactions: You may give us your information by registering or contacting us.
 This includes information you provide when you: